-In Hawaii, Aunty and Unko (Uncle in Standard English) are used as a sign of respect towards elders.
+In Hawaii, “Aunty” and “Unko” (Uncle in Standard English) are used as a sign of respect towards elders.
 While it is common practice, there are times when these terms of endearment can be used in woefully wrong ways.
-Soooo… to save you from possibly coming off as disrespectful, here are 5 times (backed by real-life examples) where using the term aunty and uncle could be considered inappropriate.
+Soooo… to save you from possibly coming off as disrespectful, here are four times (backed by real-life examples) when using the term “Aunty” or “Uncle” could be considered inappropriate.

 This really happened.
 My coworker and I went on a sales call to one of our local business establishments in Hilo.
 My partner, who was born and raised in the mainland, was given a basic understanding of “local kine” etiquette from his wife who was born and raised in Hawai’i.
 Confident with his knowledge, we walked into the local establishment and began speaking to the owner who was an older local woman.

-True most of the time…but not here.
-But let me tell why he’s so confused with the whole aunty thing.
+This is true most of the time…but not here.
+But let me tell you why he’s so confused with the whole “Aunty” thing.
 The very next day, we go into another establishment where he had already made contact with the owner but was bringing me in to meet her for the very first time.
 Once again, this business owner is a local woman.
-She’s several years our elder so definitely qualified for “aunty status.”
+She’s several years our elder so definitely qualified for “Aunty status.”

 “I can’t explain it,” I tell him, “I guess it’s a local thing.”

 2. When Someone Is Close In Age To You

 When using the term uncle or aunty, it’s a sign of respect for an elder.
 But when your hairline is receding and your beard is gray and you call someone “Aunty,” you may have to be prepared for a shellacking.
 If she sees herself as close in age to you or even younger than you…. you may as well call her “Tutu.”
 She going get nuts either way.